-They are located in two different places:
+E-books are located in two different places:

-- Many ebooks, including those published by Human Kinetics, may be located with the library’s catalogue.
+Many ebooks may be located with the library’s catalogue.
 These records will have [electronic resource] in the title and will offer a link to the e-book on the search results page.

 Ebooks can also be located by searching in e-book collections.
 Some recommended ebook collections include:

 Access to the Collections

 Access to the library's collections is available from terminals throughout the building.
 The library is also wireless, so you may work on your own laptop.

 Books within the library are accessible through the catalogue in various ways including by author, title and subject.
 So too are all the special collections housed in the Archives as well as government documents .
 If you need help finding government information in print or online, consult Mr. Tomasz Mrozewski, ext 3325.